updated

 The 65-square-meter house features two bedrooms, a living-dining room, and a bathroom.
 It can accommodate up to 6 people.
 It is surrounded by native trees over 30 meters tall; in the area, you can see arayanes, lumas, ulmos, tepas, avellanos, and olivillos, among others.
 Two trails lead to the highest and sunniest part of the property, where the apiary and a grove are located.
 Here you can see and hear a wide variety of birds, such as chucaos, hummingbirds, viuditas, huet huets, bandurrias, colilargas, woodpeckers, and many others.

-Construction (current project: a 40 m² multipurpose space).
+Construction (current project: a 40 m² multipurpose space)

-Gardening (weeding, composting, harvesting from our edible forest).
+Gardening (weeding, composting, harvesting from our edible forest)

-Beekeeping in summer (if interested; let us know if you’re allergic!).
+Beekeeping in summer (if interested; let us know if you’re allergic!)

-Cooking and cleaning (rotating shifts for everyone).
+Cooking and cleaning (rotating shifts)

 Schedule and organization: